 - I was a 2017, 2018, and 2019 Pitch Wars mentor.
 My first mentee’s book, WITCHES STEEPED IN GOLD will be published by HarperTeen in 2021.

 - Earned a BA in English, 4.0 GPA

 - Since opening in November 2017, I have been hired to work on over 100 manuscripts.

 - I was a Author Mentor Match R6 mentor in 2019

 What I Edit:

-For “Bigger Services,” I’m currently only accepting YA and MG manuscripts.
+For “Bigger Services,” I’m currently only accepting YA, MG, and Adult Contemporary Romance manuscripts.